codacy/codacy-checkstyle/src/main/resources/docs/description/AnnotationLocation.md

-Check location of annotation on language elements.
+Checks location of annotation on language elements.
 By default, Check enforce to locate annotations immediately after documentation block and before target element, annotation should be located on separate line from target element.
 This check also verifies that the annotations are